 Economists continue to express concern that there are warning signs of a slowdown.
-Rising interest rates are expected to continue throughout 2019.
-The general opinion is that a recession will likely occur by year end, lasting into 2020.
+The general opinion is that a recession will likely occur, lasting past 2020.
 Obtaining bank financing will become more difficult as underwriting requirements tighten, meaning business owners and management must stay ahead of the curve to manage cash efficiently.
 It will be increasingly important to have financing readily available to ensure that companies are able to take advantage of opportunities as they arise.

 Reasons a Bank May Say No